Albert Gardiner: Final years

-From 1910 to 1926, Gardiner was a Senator for New South Wales in Federal Parliament.
-He was appointed Vice-President of the Executive Council in 1914 and Assistant Minister for Defence in 1915.
-He resigned from the ministry in opposition to conscription before the first plebiscite on conscription in October 1916.
-After the Labor split over the issue, he became Labor leader in the Senate and the only Labor Senator from 1920 to 1922.
-A filibuster in 1918 delivered Federal Parliament's longest speech at 12 hours and 40 minutes (the combined Parnell-Bressington filibuster in the South Australian upper house went for over 13 hours); this forced the introduction of a time limit on future speeches.
-In 1926, he lost his Senate seat, but he filled a casual vacancy for five months in 1928, despite expulsion from the Lang-led state branch of the party.
+In 1928, Gardiner filled a casual vacancy for five months, despite expulsion from the Lang-led state branch of the party.
 He unsuccessfully contested Dalley as an independent Labor candidate in 1928.
 He then unsuccessfully contested the State seats of Waverley in 1932 and Canterbury in 1935 as an Official Labor candidate—that is, recognised by the Federal Labor Party, but not the State branch.